Prosecco & Petals

 Below is a straightforward guide to making hotel recommendations and block-reserving rooms without any stress.

 While it is not your job to book accommodation for everyone else, if there are rooms at the venue it is usually fine to reserve these, and they can be booked by guests on a first come first served basis.

 This can be communicated on the wedding invite, and an alternative nearby given.
 Where possible, do avoid paying for anyone else’s room.
 You have enough to pay for and clawing back the money after can be very difficult and stressful.

 If there are no additional rooms at your venue for other guests, but there is walkable accommodation, it is wise to reserve a block of rooms and communicate this to guests.
-This option is recommended in the peak wedding season.
+This option is recommended in the peak wedding season when hotels may get fully booked.

 If this is too much hassle, you can just name a few hotels nearby.
 This option is recommended for off-peak weddings where there will be no competition for rooms.

-Weddings are expensive, but guests should not be expected to pay above £100 for a room.
+Weddings are expensive so guests should not be expected to pay above £100 for a room.
 Where possible, £60 - £85 bracket can cater for most budgets.

 If in doubt, it is worth going for a large chain hotel, where wedding guests' expectations will automatically be managed from the point of booking.

-None of your guests will expect 5* luxury, and if they do then they are free to stay elsewhere, this is also same of those who may want to stay somewhere cheaper.
+None of your guests will expect 5* luxury, and if they do then they are free to stay elsewhere.
+This is also the same of those who may want to stay somewhere cheaper.
 Do remember it is not your job to please everyone.

 While giving recommendations can seem like a less labour-intensive job at the outset, this can lead to more transport questions and logistical planning closer to the day.